MythTV/packaging/android/Readme.md

    * After Android Studio is installed, use it to install the Android SDK.
      * In Android Studio, choose Configure / SDK Manager.
      * Install the desired SDK versions.
 Lollipop, Marshmallow, Nougat and Oreo are the likely choices right now.
+Install SDK 28 and 29.
      * Install the desired SDK Tools.
-CMake is the main one.
+CMake, build tools 28 is the main one.
    * For the NDK
-     * Get android-ndk-r13b-linux-x86_64.bin and install it in ~/android too.
+     * Get android-ndk-r20b-linux-x86_64.bin and install it in ~/android too.
-     * Symlink it as android-ndk -> android-ndk-r13b.
+     * Symlink it as android-ndk -> android-ndk-r20b.
-     * android-ndk-16b currently does not work due to missing headers.
    * if you want to build a release apk, you need to create a key.
    * Copy android-utilities/* to ~/android
       * cp android-utilities/setenv.sh ~/android